 If the Lord calls you, go.
 Don’t wait.
 I no longer feel lonely.
-The Lord settled me in His heavenly family, and my relationship with my earthly family is better than ever.
-My sisters are becoming more interested in having a real relationship with Jesus.
+The Lord settled me in his heavenly family, and my relationship with my earthly family is better than ever.
+My sisters are becoming more interested in having a relationship with Jesus.
 My family backs me up and has never objected to the missions I have done.

 PRAY FOR:

-• For my next steps, open doors, and God’s will; my heart desires to return to the mission field.
-Please pray that the Lord will direct me in everything I do.
+• My next steps; my heart desires to return to the mission field.
+Pray that the Lord will direct me in everything I do.

-• For my family and me to grow in our love for Jesus Christ.
+• My family and me to grow in our love for Jesus Christ.

-• For my extended family to know the Lord; we are the only Christians on my father’s and mother’s sides.
+• My extended family to know the Lord.

 Callout